Is feeding your bottomless pit known as a teenager breaking the bank? Here are our tips for how to feed teens on a budget.

 Getting filling, long-lasting meals into your kid’s bodies is one piece of the how to feed teens on a budget puzzle, another component is stocking the house with cheap staples that will serve you well.

 The ideal staples are nutritious, filling, and low cost.
-They are also items that don’t require a lot of preparation in order to be enjoyed, after all no one enjoys battling a hungry teenager…
+An added bonus: these items don’t require a lot of preparation in order to be enjoyed, after all no one enjoys battling a hungry teenager…

-- Beans: a super cheap and filling food, these are easily added to quesadillas or burritos, soups and stews, or turned into a dip for snack time (beans provide both protein and fiber)
+- Beans: a super cheap and filling food, that can easily be added to quesadillas or burritos, soups and stews, or turned into a dip for snack time (beans provide both protein and fiber)

-- Grains: whether it is rice, couscous, pasta, or another grain, grains tend to be incredibly cheap and easy to prepare.
+- Grains: whether you’re eating rice, couscous, pasta, or another grain, grains tend to be incredibly cheap and easy to prepare.
 Ideally you can offer the whole grain versions, but even the less healthy ones are a good base for a quick meal or snack.
-We love to throw already cooked grains into salads, soups, and stews to make them stretch farther (the whole grain version contain fiber)
+We love to throw already cooked grains into salads, soups, and stews to make them stretch farther.
+Note: the whole grain versions contain more fiber.

 - Eggs: these are a nutritional powerhouse and can be cooked in 2 – 3 minutes.
-We often serve eggs for breakfast in our house, but I also like to make a big batch of hard-boiled eggs that can be grabbed to add to lunches or eaten as part of a snack (eggs contain both protein and healthy fats)
+We often serve eggs for breakfast in our house.
+But I also like to make a big batch of hard-boiled eggs to enjoy in lunches and snacks (eggs contain both protein and healthy fats).

-- Popcorn: we buy it unpopped so that we can pop it ourselves and then flavor it in all different ways so that it doesn’t get better (bonus: popcorn is a whole grain and provides a good amount of fiber)
+- Popcorn: we buy it un-popped so that we can pop it ourselves and then flavor it in all different ways so that it doesn’t get old (bonus: popcorn is a whole grain and provides a good amount of fiber).

-- Apples and bananas: these tend to be some of the cheaper fruit options, last pretty well, and are also both hearty and pair well with lots of foods
+- Apples and bananas: these tend to be some of the cheaper fruit options and last pretty well.
+In addition, they are also both hearty and pair well with lots of foods.

 - Carrots and celery: these veggie staples are last a long time in the fridge and make a great addition to a snack platter or lunch box.